Degenerations of ideal hyperbolic triangulations: The Deformation variety

 \section{The Deformation variety}

+In this section, notation is fixed and several facts and standard results are stated.
 Throughout this paper, $M$ denotes the interior of a compact, connected, orientable 3--manifold with non-empty boundary consisting of a pairwise disjoint union of tori.
 Let $\tri$ be any topological ideal triangulation of $M.$ The \emph{deformation variety} $\D (\tri)$ describes hyperbolic structures for the ideal 3--simplices in $M$ subject to certain gluing equations.
 It is birationally equivalent to Thurston's \emph{parameter space}, which appears for example in \cite{t, nz, ch, ac}.
 The latter requires the choice of an edge for each tetrahedron, whilst the former keeps the symmetries of the triangulation.